Design

 Data schema versioning

 Schema changes that are both forward- and backward-compatible may be made without a revision increment.
-For example, a new optional field may be added.
+For example, a new optional field may be added, or a required field may be given a default value if it didn’t have one previously.

 Immutable data